 Moreover, I find that a lot of the feedback given was too “generic”.
-Perhaps it's because many students just tend to make the same mistakes or because there’s only one lecturer for this mod, but I do wish feedback was just a little more targeted.
-Maybe the department can consider allocating more instructors for this module instead of heaping the work onto one sole instructor with some undergraduate TAs.
+Perhaps it's because many students just tend to make the same mistakes or because there’s only one lecturer for this course, but I do wish feedback was just a little more targeted.
+Maybe the department can consider allocating more instructors for this course instead of heaping the work onto one sole instructor with some undergraduate TAs.

-This turned out to be one of the most fun mods I’ve ever taken, with the lecturer putting in his best effort to turn potentially dry and tedious content into something really fun and interesting.
-Even though lectures are all pre-recorded, they’re still very engaging and not at all a chore to watch (coincidentally, my two favourite CHS mods, HSI1000 and GEI1001, had pre-recorded lectures instead of live ones).
+This turned out to be one of the most fun courses I’ve ever taken, with the lecturer putting in his best effort to turn potentially dry and tedious content into something really fun and interesting.
+Even though lectures are all pre-recorded, they’re still very engaging and not at all a chore to watch (coincidentally, my two favourite CHS courses, HSI1000 and GEI1001, had pre-recorded lectures instead of live ones).

 HS1402A - Career Compass II